safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Initialize the Safe Service Client

 The [Safe Service Client](https://github.com/safe-global/safe-core-sdk/tree/main/packages/safe-service-client) consumes the [Safe Transaction Service API](https://github.com/safe-global/safe-transaction-service).
-To start using this library, create a new instance of the `SafeServiceClient` class, imported from `@safe-global/safe-service-client`, and pass the URL to the constructor of the Safe Transaction Service you want to use depending on the network.
+To start using this library, create a new instance of the `SafeServiceClient` class, imported from `@safe-global/safe-service-client`, and pass the Safe Transaction Service URL for your desired network to the constructor of the `SafeServiceClient`.

 You will be using Goerli for this tutorial, however, you can also get [service URLs for different networks](https://docs.gnosis-safe.io/learn/infrastructure/available-services).